Dit is een Engelstalig onderzoek

 Yet, this volume will also show how national-socialist archaeology, to some extent being valued positively as highly innovative, influenced the archaeology of non-occupied countries and how, in the end, it generally failed to overtrump the national archaeologies of Europe.
 It furthermore analyses the long-term impact of national-socialist rule on the development of European archaeology.
 How did the attempts to create a unified European archaeology, although it was not publicly discussed for decades, after 1945 continue to influence networks, methods and terms, institutional structures or popular representations of the early past?

-The volume consists of 29 chapters and is edited by the historian Martijn Eickhoff (NIOD) and the archaeologist Daniel Modl (Universalmuseum Joanneum Graz).
+The volume consists of 27 chapters and is edited by the historian Martijn Eickhoff (NIOD), the archaeologist Daniel Modl (Universalmuseum Joanneum Graz), and the archaeologist Katie Meheux (Institute of Archaeology Library, University College London).
 Each chapter deals with a specific European nation of region (both sub-national and supra-national) and is written by (an) author(s) with institutional connections to the area involved.
 The structure of the book follows the chronology of the national-socialist expansion in Europe.

 The book will be published by Springer International Publishing AG.
-The expected date of publication is late 2019.
+The expected date of publication is 2021.

 For information contact Erwin Nuijten: email@example.com